eXascaleInfolab/recimpute/README.md

 ### Model training

-- To train the model, make sure that the virtual environment is still activated
+- To train the model, run the following command (make sure that the virtual environment is still activated)

 ```bash
    $ python recimpute.py -mode train -fes all -train_for_production False